King Charles III formally declared monarch: ‘I am deeply aware of this great inheritance and of the duties’

 Charles thanked the Accession Council, the nation and the world for the sympathy given to him and his siblings during their time of mourning following Elizabeth’s death.
 The queen was 96 at the time of her passing.
 She is the longest-reigning monarch in Britain’s history, serving seven decades on the throne.

-“My Mother’s reign was unequalled in its duration, its dedication and its devotion,” he said.
+“My Mother’s reign was unequaled in its duration, its dedication and its devotion,” he said.
 “Even as we grieve, we give thanks for this most faithful life.”

 The king added that his mother “gave an example of lifelong love and of selfless service” to her children as well as the world at large.